pmayur0680/data-structures/definitions.md

 In Singly Linked List, each node contains data field (value) and a reference (link/pointer) to the next node in the list.

 In Doubly Linked List, each node contains data field (value) and a reference (link/pointer) to the next and previous node in the list.

+Doubly Linked List are better than Singly for finding nodes and can be done in half time.
+However, they do take up more memory considering extra pointer.

+## Stack

+Stack is an abstract (behavior is defined by principles) data structure that abides by a LIFO principle (push & pop or unshift & shift).
+Mainly use in managing function invocations.
+It can be implemented using push & pop meaning adding to end and removing from end OR unshift and shift meaning adding to beginning and removing from beginning).

+### LIFO

+element inserted at the last, is the first element to come out of the list.

+## Queue

+Stack is an abstract (behavior is defined by principles) data structure that abide by a FIFO principle (shift to remove first, push to insert last).

+### FIFO

+element inserted at the first, is the first element to come out of the list.